brianglass/anastasis/files/26_september.md

 Both now.

-At the prayers of the Mother of God, O Merciful One, blot out the multitude of my transÂ­gressions.
+At the prayers of the Mother of God, O Merciful One, blot out the multitude of my trans­gressions.

 Have mercy one me, O God, in accordance with your great mercy and in accordance with the multitude of your compassion blot out the multitude of my transgressions.

 **Then the Idiomel.
 Tone 2.**

-Theologian, Virgin, beloved Disciple of the Saviour, by your inÂ­tercessions save us, we implore, from every kind of harm; for we are your flock.
+Theologian, Virgin, beloved Disciple of the Saviour, by your in­tercessions save us, we implore, from every kind of harm; for we are your flock.

 <span style="color:red">The Canons, of the Mother of God, and two of the Apostle.</span>